prologic/prologic/README.md

 <img align="left" width="120" height="120" src="https://avatars.githubusercontent.com/u/1290234?v=4" />

-Hiya 👋 I'm James Mills a Senior SRE / DevOps formally Software Engineer and enthusiastic Gopher (Golang) Programmer I love open source and contributing back!
+Hiya 👋 I'm James Mills a Lead SRE / DevOps and founder of [Yarn.social](https://yarn.social).
+Formally a Software Engineer and enthusiastic Gopher (Golang) Programmer I love open source and contributing back!
+My mission in life is to builds tools, products and sevices that give back the freedoms we have lost and ensure our Data Privacy and Security!

 - Projects: https://git.mills.io/prologic